Purpura fulminans: Diagnosis

 Early purpura fulminans lesions look similar to traumatic skin bleeds or purpuric rashes, such as immune thrombocytopenic purpura or thrombotic thrombocytopenic purpura; however, purpura fulminans will rapidly progress to necrosis whereas other purpuric rashes do not.
 In most cases, differential diagnoses may be distinguished from purpura fulminans by other clinical and laboratory findings.

-The initial appearance of purpura fulminans lesions is of well-demarcated erythaamatous lesions which progress rapidly to develop irregular central areas of blue-black haemorrhagic necrosis.
+The initial appearance of purpura fulminans lesions is of well-demarcated erythematous lesions which progress rapidly to develop irregular central areas of blue-black haemorrhagic necrosis.
 Advancing areas of necrosis are often surrounded by a thin border of erythaema that fades into adjacent unaffected skin.
 Haemorrhage into the necrotic skin causes purpura fulminans lesions to become painful, dark and raised, sometimes with vesicle or blister (bulla) formation.

 The distribution of purpura fulminans lesions may be different according to the underlying pathogenesis.
 Purpura fulminans in severe sepsis typically develops in the distal extremities and progresses proximally or appears as a generalised or diffuse rash affecting the whole body surface.
 In cases of severe inheritable protein C deficiency, purpura fulminans with disseminated intravascular coagulation manifests within a few hours or days after birth.